cmaes: A Simple yet Practical Python Library for CMA-ES: Introduction

 \paragraph{\textbf{Related Work}.} While there are several sophisticated libraries for CMA-ES, pycma~\cite{pycma} is particularly renowned for its comprehensive features and detailed documentation.
 Indeed, pycma includes several features that our library lacks, such as handling of nonlinear constraints~\cite{atamna2017linearly}, sophisticated restriction of the covariance matrix~\cite{akimoto2014comparison,akimoto2016projection,akimoto2020diagonal}, and surrogate-assisted methods~\cite{hansen2019global}.
-However, it may pose challenges for users seeking an in-depth understanding due to its complexity.
+However, it might pose challenges for users seeking an in-depth understanding due to its complexity.
 In contrast, our library \texttt{cmaes} focuses on basic and essential features, with an emphasis on simplicity and ease of understanding, appealing to practitioners who prefer straightforward implementations.
 This simplicity also enhances the library's flexibility for integration of \texttt{cmaes} with other libraries.

 Beyond pycma, the Python ecosystem houses other notable CMA-ES implementations.
-For example, evojax~\cite{tang2022evojax} and evosax~\cite{lange2023evosax} are JAX-based libraries, ideal for leveraging GPUs or TPUs in scalable optimization. pymoo~\cite{blank2020pymoo} specializes in multi-objective optimization, an area not covered by our library.
-Additionally, Nevergrad~\cite{nevergrad} offers a diverse range of optimization methods, including evolution strategies and Bayesian optimization, facilitating comparative studies between methods such as CMA-ES and Bayesian optimization~\cite{frazier2018tutorial}.
+For example, evojax~\cite{tang2022evojax} and evosax~\cite{lange2023evosax} are JAX-based libraries, ideal for leveraging GPUs or TPUs in scalable optimization. pymoo~\cite{blank2020pymoo} specializes in multi-objective optimization, which is only partially covered by our library.
+Additionally, Nevergrad~\cite{nevergrad} offers a diverse range of optimization methods, facilitating comparative studies between methods such as CMA-ES and Bayesian optimization~\cite{frazier2018tutorial}.
 This variety underscores the rich landscape of optimization tools available, each with its unique advantages and specialized applications.